KTAO: K-TAOS 101.9FM, Taos, NM

 Aidan Bain, gaining controlling interest of KTAOS Solar Radio 101.9 FM, and the KTAOS Solar Center, a full bar, restaurant, and music venue attached to the operating radio station office building.

 KTAO is the largest solar powered radio station in the United States.
+It was featured in Episode 8, "Sky's The Limit", of the History Channel program Life After People.